 We had the pleasure to sample the “Red velvet cake” as well as the “Sacher Torte”.
 It is quite different from the one served at the Sacher Vienna but well worth a try too: the macaron and the gold leaf are a nice touch!

 Dimitri is the manager of the library lounge and he’s really good at his job.
 He’s professional, courteous and goes the extra mile to satisfy his guests (e.g. accompanying us to the first floor to choose the cakes).

 The rest of the staff was equally competent and the afternoon tea was all the more pleasant.

 Conclusion & Overall Mark ★★★★★

 The Waldorf Astoria Berlin afternoon tea is easily among the best in the city: the venue is perfect, the view is stunning, the tea selection is great, the food itself is excellent and the price is more than fair (38€/person).

 We spent 7 hours sitting in the library lounge and we barely noticed until it was time to go (the rain probably played a part in that).
 Whether you go for the view or for the afternoon tea itself, you’re bound to have a good time.

 Full disclosure: I have yet to review other afternoon teas in Berlin.
 I did spend a small hour in the Kempinski Berlin’s lounge but I didn’t have a good feeling about the place and didn’t order the full afternoon tea.
-I did sample a few others in Munich and Hamburg but positive feeling about the Waldorf Astoria Berlin high tea lacks the perspective I’d normally have.
+I did sample a few others in Munich and Hamburg, but the positive feelings about the Waldorf Astoria Berlin high tea lack the perspective I’d normally have.
 I hope to review other afternoon teas in Berlin soon!